Mold Golf Club

-Mold Golf Club (Welsh: Clwb Golff Yr Wyddgrug) is a golf club based just outside Pantymwyn at Flintshire, Wales.
+Mold Golf Club (Welsh: Clwb Golff Yr Wyddgrug) is a golf club based just outside Pantymwyn in Flintshire, Wales.
 It is an 18-hole uplands course some 850 feet above sea level, with a practice ground and putting green.
 The Club welcomes members, new members and visitors alike, seven days a week.

 The club was praised by Welsh Assembly Delyn AM Sandy Mewies recently while opening a new facility at the club; she said, "It is a top flight facility, similar to ones used by top players".
 The club was opened as "Hafod Golf Links" in 1905.